JCVenterInstitute/VIGOR4/INSTALL.md

 - on the commandline by using the -P or --parameter options
 - in the configuration file

+Where conflicting configuration parameters are set, values are resolved in the following order:

+- Parameters set via the command line
+- Parameters set via environment variables
+- Parameters set via system properties
+- Parameters set in the viral specific config file, if any
+- Parameters set in the general config file

 VIGOR4 will print a warning for any unrecognized configuration parameters.